notsojug/jug-material/monadic-model/slides/slides.md

 ---
 # List monad

-Javaslang's `List` (and each datastructure in the library) is an immutable data structure which is also a monad.
+Vavr's `List` (and each datastructure in the library) is an immutable data structure which is also a monad.

 I.e. it has `map` and `flatMap` built-in, and follows the monad laws.